awsdocs/aws-site-to-site-vpn-user-guide/doc_source/how_it_works.md

 ## Components of Your Site\-to\-Site VPN<a name="VPN"></a>

-A Site\-to\-Site VPN connection offers two VPN tunnels between a virtual private gateway or transit gateway on the AWS side and a customer gateway on the remote \(customer\) side\.
+A Site\-to\-Site VPN connection offers two VPN tunnels between a virtual private gateway or a transit gateway on the AWS side and a customer gateway on the remote \(customer\) side\.

 A Site\-to\-Site VPN connection consists of the following components\.
-For more information about Site\-to\-Site VPN limits, see [Amazon VPC Limits](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.
+For more information about Site\-to\-Site VPN limits, see [Site\-to\-Site VPN Limits](vpn-limits.md)\.

 **Topics**
 + [Virtual Private Gateway](#VPNGateway)